Archaic America (pre 1492)

 i. caribou and musk ox eaters

-ii. first group to settle E arctic, gave rise to O.S. in W
+ii. first group to settle E arctic, gave rise to O.B.S. in W

 i.
 1 figurine known, special emphasis on genitals, vagina dentatum.